ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/transform.md

     - This triggered the Jenkins pipeline which executed a series of steps.
 The purpose of these steps was to inspect the code changes, incorporate them into an ADDI project associated with your source code repository, create metadata information that will be used for transforming the COBOL code to Java, and writing this metadata information to the IBM Cloud Db2 service that the watsonx Code Assistant for Z service uses.

 23. Navigate back to VS Code.

-24. Click the *Explorer* icon in the upper left, right-click the *GETMAVG.cbl* file, hover over *watsonx Code Assistant for Z*, and choose *Select COBOL for transformation*.
+24. Click the *Explorer* icon in the upper left, then, within the *refactor/cobol* folder, right-click the *GETMAVG.cbl*, hover over *watsonx Code Assistant for Z*, and choose *Select COBOL for transformation*.

     ![vscode-getmavg-refactor](../images/vscode-getmavg-refactor.png)